LunarWatcher/umbra/CONTRIBUTING.md

 * Linux (still)
 * CMake 3.27 or newer
 * A C++23 compiler
+    * GCC: 14 or newer (verified borked on GCC 13)
+    * Clang: 18 or newer (may work on earlier versions, but I have not tested)
 * An internet connection
 * The repo cloned
 * `make`, or another CMake generator. `make` is usually available everywhere, and therefore what's used in this documentation.
 If you don't use make, you'll need to replace steps explicitly invoking `make`, and this is left as an exercise to the reader.

+If you have umbra installed already, you can instead follow the steps in the [Using umbra to develop umbra](#devenv) section.
+If you don't have umbra installed, or if you don't want to use it, run:
 ```
 mkdir build
 cd build